 Every cross section dealer was visited by either me or another accountant from the Herbein dairy group at my direction.
 At each plant we observed the actual speed at which each container size was packaged.
-For example, at Plant "A" the half pint machine was operating at 320 units per minute.
+For example, at Plant "A" the half pint machine was operating at 340 units per minute.
 We also observed the number of employees operating each filling line.
 Some packaging lines filling plastic containers require two employees, other fillers only need one employee.
-At one plant one operator was able to run two machines simultaneously.
 We observed and recorded how many units each plant put in a plastic milk case.
 For example, a standard milk case holds four gallons, nine half gallons, and sixteen quarts.
 The container efficiency adjustment allocates the cold room and delivery costs by the milk case rather than the individual units.
 The number of units per case was needed to correctly compute the number of milk cases used for each container size.